+BOUNDARY TREATMENTS PLAN

+- Conservation Area Boundary

+- Hedges

+- Fences

+- Walls

+- Hedges on top of Wall

+Note: This focuses on the main boundary walls within the Conservation Area and excludes low boundary walls to residential terrace houses.

+This plan is not to scale

 5.6.6 Signage

 There are many signs providing directions within the Conservation Area, as well as a large amount of traffic control signage.
 All the road signs within the Conservation Area are modern, with black lettering on a white background, sometimes mounted on poles and sometimes set on the walls of buildings.

 There are some attractive traditional style fingerpost signs which provide directions to various sites and shops.
 These are found in the Market Place and at the junction of Church Street and St Withburga Lane.
 These date to the twentieth century and tend to be linked to the development of the town.
 There is one remaining historic milestone which lists the distance to London, Norwich and Swaffham.

 There are information plaques and signage throughout the town centre.
 The traditional blue plaques to commemorate important figures are found on numerous buildings, such as Cowper Church and Hill House.
 There are also pale green plaques throughout the town on buildings of note, which describe their history.
 They are found, for example, on St Nicholas Church and the Assembly Rooms.
 More expansive boards regarding the town's history are located throughout the town centre, including the Market Place and Norwich Street.
 These are in a large format with a detailed history of the location of the sign, raised on posts.
 All these forms of signage contribute positively to the Conservation Area, giving its community easy access to information about the town's heritage.

 Dereham also has a very distinctive figurative, painted town sign of metal and wood, which is hung between two buildings where the High Street meets the Market Place and Church Street.
-The sign was created in the 1950s and depicts the legend of the town's foundation by St Withburga.
+The sign was originally created in the 1950s and depicts the legend of the town's foundation by St Withburga.
+The present sign is a modern replica with the original sign held by the Dereham Heritage Trust.

-5.6.7 Parking

-There is ample parking within Dereham town centre, mainly provided by the large Cherry Tree Cark Park which is tucked away behind the shops fronting onto the Market Place to the north.
+5.6.7 Parking There is ample parking within Dereham town centre, mainly provided by the large Cherry Tree Cark Park which is tucked away behind the shops fronting onto the Market Place to the north.
 Numerous small car parks as well as on-street parking are also in use, such as the central Market Place and along Church Street.
 The Market Place is paved with brick and Cherry Tree Car Park is a more utilitarian tarmac.
 These central car parks contribute to the generally high traffic within the town centre.
 The Market Place in particular is stripped of some of its historic character as a market place when the expanse of space is filled in with cars.

-5.6.8 Lighting

-Historically sensitive street lamps are found on the Market Place which are black metal with decorative detailing and overhanging downward-facing lights.
+5.6.8 Lighting Historically sensitive street lamps are found on the Market Place which are black metal with decorative detailing and overhanging downward-facing lights.
 These are a positive contribution to the conservation area, though they are now overshadowed by the huge amount of road signage and traffic lights in the Market Place.
 In the rest of the Conservation Area, street lighting is in the form of modern, utilitarian street lights.
 These do not contribute to the Conservation Area.